SonDo580/photo-app/README.md

 # Photo-App

-- A simple app to manage photo
+- A simple app to manage photo (from EasyFrontend youtube channel)

 # Live Preview

 https://sondo-photo-app.surge.sh/

-# Features:
+# Features

 - Show list of photos
 - Filter by category